SegForestNet: Spatial-Partitioning-Based Aerial Image Segmentation: Introduction

-However, despite reaching state-of-the-art performance in semantic segmentation, BSPSegNet still does not offer proven improvements over existing models.
-In this article, we aim to improve BSPSegNet such that it performs better than the state-of-the-art for segmentation.
-We present multiple contributions: \begin{enumerate} \item We replace BSPSegNet's two feature decoders with an architecture using residual connections and modify the model's differentiable BSP tree renderer to avoid using sigmoid activations.
+While BSPSegNet already performed well, we present several improvements to its performance in this article.
+While investigating ways to improve BSPSegNet, we also improved our model training process which of course also improved the performance of other models in our comparison as well.
+This lead to an interesting observation: a well-optimized training process is more important for aerial image segmentation than exploiting domain knowledge despite claims made by authors of aerial image optimized model architectures.
+With the proper training process, many state-of-the-art models perform equally well, including models not specifically optimized for aerial images.
+Therefore, our contributions in this article are two-fold: we compare several state-of-the-art models using two different training processes and we introduce SegForestNet, an improved BSPSegNet.
+Our contributions are: \begin{enumerate} \item We replace BSPSegNet's two feature decoders with an architecture using residual connections and modify the model's differentiable BSP tree renderer to avoid using sigmoid activations.
 BSPSegNet tries to push the output of these activations close to $0$ or $1$.
 However, in these value regions the derivative of the sigmoid function is almost $0$.
 Vanishing gradients are avoided due to these modifications. \item We introduce a novel loss function punishing BSP trees which create partitions containing multiple different classes (according to the ground truth).
-This loss specifically affects only the inner nodes of the BSP trees, instead of all the nodes as categorical cross entropy does, thus improving the shapes of the predicted partitions. \item We expand BSPSegNet's prediction s.t. it is able to predict multiple BSP trees for each $8\times 8$ block, thus enabling class-specific segmentations for more precise shape predictions. \end{enumerate} Due to the last modification, we rename our model to SegForestNet.
-SegForestNet is able to reach state-of-the-art performance while using up to $60\%$ less parameters, i.e., it is less prone to overfitting to a small dataset.
-Small dataset size is a common problem in aerial image analysis.
+This loss specifically affects only the inner nodes of the BSP trees, instead of all the nodes as categorical cross entropy does, thus improving the shapes of the predicted partitions. \item We expand BSPSegNet's prediction s.t. it is able to predict multiple BSP trees for each $8\times 8$ block, thus enabling class-specific segmentations for more precise shape predictions. \item We compare two different model training processes which use different hyperparameter settings, e.g., altering how augmentation is applied during training. \end{enumerate} With these modifications SegForestNet can be trained end-to-end without the two phase training previously recommended in \cite{gritzner2021semantic}.
+In the first phase, an autoencoder phase, a mapping of the ground truth to BSP trees was learned.
+In the second phase, this new ground truth representation was used to learn the actual semantic segmentation without using the differentiable BSP renderer and thus avoiding its effects on gradients.
+Our modifications allow the faster and more efficient training of SegForestNet without the autoencoder phase.